Musk calls for impeachment as Trump feud escalates

 "Look, Elon and I had a great relationship.
 I don't know if we will anymore," Trump said.

-"Without me, Trump would have lost the election," Musk posted.
+"Without me, Trump would have lost the election," wrote Musk, who spent nearly $300 million backing Trump and other Republicans in last year's election.
 "Such ingratitude."

+In another post, Musk asserted that Trump's signature tariffs would push the US into a recession later this year.

-Musk, whose space business plays a critical role in the US government's space programme, said that as a result of Trump's threats he planned to begin decommissioning SpaceX's Dragon spacecraft.
-Dragon is the only US spacecraft capable of sending astronauts to the International Space Station.
+Musk, whose space business plays a critical role in the US government's space program, said that as a result of Trump's threats he would begin decommissioning SpaceX's Dragon spacecraft.
+Dragon is the only US spacecraft currently capable of sending astronauts to the International Space Station.

-SpaceX's cheap, reusable Falcon 9 rockets have made it the world's most active launch provider.
-Its vast Starlink network has disrupted the global satellite communications market.
+Hours later, Musk appeared to reverse that move.
+Responding to a follower on X urging Musk and Trump to "cool off and take a step back for a couple of days," Musk wrote: "Good advice.
+Ok, we won't decommission Dragon."

+In another possible sign of de-escalation on Thursday evening, Musk separately posted, "You're not wrong," in response to hedge fund manager Bill Ackman saying Trump and Musk should make peace.

 Musk was frequently present at the White House and made multiple appearances on Capitol Hill, sometimes carrying his young son.

-Only six days before Thursday's blow-up, Trump and Musk held a joint appearance in the Oval Office, where Trump praised Musk's government service and both men promised to continue working together.
+Only six days before Thursday's blowup, Trump and Musk held an appearance in the Oval Office where Trump praised Musk's government service and both men promised to continue working together.

 A prolonged feud between Trump and Musk could make it more difficult for Republicans to keep control of Congress in next year's midterm elections.
 In addition to his campaign spending, Musk has a huge online following and helped connect Trump to parts of Silicon Valley and wealthy donors.